-Distribution: Occurring west of the Cascades crest in Washington; British Columbia south to California; central and eastern U.S.
+Distribution: Occurring west of the Cascades crest and east in the Columbia River Gorge in Washington; British Columbia to California, also from Texas to the northeastern U.S.

 Origin: Introduced from Europe

 Tap-rooted, glabrous annual or winter annual, 1-4 dm. tall, sparingly branched, nearly naked, with milky juice.

 Leaves all basal, oblanceolate, toothed or pinnatifid, 3-35 cm. long and 7-35 mm. wide.

 Heads several or solitary, terminating the branches, not showy, opening only in full sun; involucre 8-10 mm. high, the bracts imbricate; corollas all ligulate, yellow, about the same length as the involucre and only twice as long as broad; receptacle covered with chaffy bracts; pappus of plumose bristles, except the outer merely barbellate and shorter.

 Achenes 4-5 mm. long, with small, sharp projections on the nerves, and with a well-developed, slender beak except for the outer achenes.